exohood/token-launchpad/README.md

 Tips💡:

 a.
-Scan Verification: We sent the souce code verification providing transparency for users interacting with smart contracts.
+Scan Verification: We provide source code verification to ensure transparency for users interacting with your smart contract.

 b.
-White label: Contract from a black address, with no metion and reference to Exohood Deployer.
+White Labeling: Contracts are deployed from a neutral address, with no reference to the Exohood Deployer.

 c.
-Deploy Contract: Your contract is sent to our deployer platform to validate it.
-This process takes between 3-5 hours.
+Contract Deployment: Once submitted, your contract will be sent to our deployment platform for validation.
+This process typically takes 3-5 hours.

 d.
-Token allocations Address: please use a different address.
-It shouldn't be the same as your token owner address.
-For example, you make another address in Metamask or TrustWallet.
+Token Allocation Address: Use a different address from your token owner address (e.g., create another address in MetaMask or Trust Wallet).

 # Disclaimer

-Exohood assumes no responsibility concerning the token creation, the token owner is responsible for the security, accuracy, sales or use of third-party.
+Exohood assumes no responsibility concerning the token creation, the token owner is responsible for the security, accuracy, sales or use of third party.